cbdocs/crazyticket-bot/docs/source/commands.rst

 The following commands can only be used by the broadcaster.

 /ctprice <number>
-	* Changes the ticket price while CrazyTicket is running.
+	* Changes the price of tickets while CrazyTicket is running.

 /ctreset
 	* Clears all ticket holder lists and prepares CrazyTicket to begin sales for a new show.